Pligabue/CtxKG/documents/README.md

-The files containing the answers from the database go here.
+All documents that will be transformed into graphs go here.